Akshay-gaikwad/Laraweb/readme.md

 ## Note :
-This not full developed website.You can use it as skeleton for your website.You can modify this website as per your requirement like Restaurant website or ecommerce site etc.
+This is partially developed website.You can use it as skeleton for your website.You can modify this website as per your requirement like Restaurant website or ecommerce site etc.
 Thanks..!